humdrum-tools/humdrum-documentation/tool/reihe/index.md

 12-tone rows.
 However, the \"tone-rows\" can consist of any number of pitch-classes and need not be based on modulo-12 class-equivalence.
-In certain circumstances the \"prime row\" may consist of non-numeric or non-pitch-related data \-- such as articulation marks or dynamic marks.
+In certain circumstances the \"prime row\" may consist of non-numeric or non-pitch-related data &mdash; such as articulation marks or dynamic marks.
 In addition to the traditional set-theoretic transformations, **reihe** also permits cyclic rotation (shifting) of set elements.